Master of Social Work

 The university has both the right and obligation to evaluate continually, and, if necessary, to suspend or terminate the student’s participation in the practicum and/or master's program at any point for ethical violations and/or personal unsuitability for the profession.
 This philosophy is consistent with that of other professional graduate programs which are engaged in explicitly or implicitly certifying that their graduates are competent to engage in the practice of professional social work.

 It is understood, therefore, that students will be required to follow the NASW Code of Ethics to continue in the program.
 Faculty will assess each student’s status in meeting these standards on a continuing basis, and students experiencing difficulties will be advised as to appropriate means of remediating such difficulties by the faculty or Dean’s Office.
 Compendia of the prevailing ethical standards are available from the National Association of Social Workers.
 A full listing of NASW code of ethics can be found here: https://www.socialworkers.org/About/Ethics/Code-of-Ethics/Code-of-Ethics-English.
 In addition, the Social Work department has adopted a set of professional dispositions that represent expected conduct standards for social work students, consistent with the NASW Code of Ethics.
 The dispositions are examples of the kind of conduct expected of students in the Social Work programs but are not intended to be exhaustive.
-The professional dispositions can be found on the MyUMassGlobal website.
+The professional dispositions can be found on the MyUMassGlobal website on the social work webpage in the MSW Student Handbook.

 Faculty will assess each student’s status in meeting the NASW ethical standards and the professional dispositions on a continuing basis, and students experiencing difficulties will be advised as to appropriate means of remediating such difficulties by the faculty or Dean’s Office.